Top 5 Prototyping Tools for 2024

 You can test prototypes in the browser or use UXPin’s Mirror app to run prototypes on mobile devices (including iOS and Android).
 UXPin’s documentation is excellent, covering every aspect of the tool with step-by-step instructions and video tutorials.

-With Merge, you have the option to sync React components via Git repo, npm or use the Storybook integration for other technologies, including Vue, Angular, Web Components, Ember, and more.
-It’s a truly revolutionary design technology that’s changing how organizations design user experiences for their customers.
+With Merge, you have the option to sync React components via Git repo, npm or use the Storybook integration for Vue, Angular, Web Components, Ember, and more.
+It helps design a layout and launch a product 10x faster.

 Figma is one of the most widely used design tools.
 They have a big, engaged community with lots of YouTube content and detailed documentation.